AI/ML Projects

 Click to see the report

-This project compared the performance of random forest and neural networks on classification tasks by evaluating their training and testing accuracy at varying complexities and analyzing the differences in modeling aspects in Python.
+This project compared the performance of random forest and neural networks on classification tasks in terms of training and testing accuracy, model complexities and differences in modeling aspects in Python.

 • Random forest achieved comparable accuracy to neural networks while requiring significantly less training and testing time, making it preferable for lightweight tasks